Vist233/infinity-agents/README.md

     API_KEY = os.environ.get("DEEPSEEK_API_KEY", "your API key here")
     ```

-3. Run the Flask application:
+3. Run the Flask-SocketIO application:
     ```bash
     python app/app.py
     ```
+    The application now uses `eventlet` for handling WebSocket connections.
 Access the application at `http://127.0.0.1:8080` (or the configured host/port).

 ## Run it in Docker